Starting Process Control of a 2-Cylinder PFI Gasoline Engine for Range Extender 2020-01-0315

 In this paper, a 2-cylinder PFI gasoline engine and a permanent magnet synchronous motor (PMSM) are coaxially connected.
 Meanwhile, batteries and load systems were equipped.
-The RE co-control system was developed based on Compact RIO, Labview and motor control unit (MCU).
+The RE co-control system was developed based on Compact RIO (Compact Reconfigurable IO), Labview and motor control unit (MCU).
 Focused on the starting process, the effects of first firing speeds, throttle control strategies and coolant temperatures were tested.

 The results show that the higher first firing speed is preferred without obvious torque fluctuation, and longer throttle switching duration to high load results in lower HC emissions.
 But the compromised duration for the engine in this paper is 5s.